alexanderames/offerFeature/README.md

 =========

-The Project
+# The Project
 ---
-Follow the setup instructions below and seed the database with the geolocation information.
+Follow the Ruby on Rails Setup instructions below and seed the database with the geolocation information.
 Then complete the following tasks:

 __Task 1__ Implement JSON API endpoints to view seed data for the following scenarios.